OffBrandGeorge/OffBrandGeorge/README.md

 - 👀 I’m interested in learning code
 - 🌱 I’m currently trying to make a small game using Unity.
 - 💞️ I’m looking to learning bits and pieces and receive help from the community.
-- 📫 How to reach me:
-    email: jadjmerp@gmail.com

 <!---
 OffBrandGeorge/OffBrandGeorge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.